Community Relations

 NICE - Centre for Movement Disorders

-We are immensely grateful for the support we receive through a combination of sponsorship of events, donations to support our direct services, attending events and professional expertise from Anthony and Graham as trustees.
+We are immensely grateful for the support we receive through a combination of sponsorship of events, donations to support our direct services, attending events and professional expertise from Anthony and Graham as Trustees.
 To have supporters who understand the needs of our families and go above and beyond to help them makes this relationship very special.
 From all our families we would like to thank you all for your support throughout our journey.

 The Emily Jordan Foundation